 - Kitchen Color Schemes

-Now, you may worry that it’s too difficult to chose the best colors for your stool, but I’m here to tell you it’s actually pretty simple!
-You just have to ask the right questions.
+You simply have to ask the right questions.
 How do we do that?
 I’ll guide you.

 First, look at the colors in your kitchen.
 Get your pen and paper ready.

 - What color are your cabinets?
-Shades of brown, blue, an off-white?
+Are they shades of brown, blue, an off-white?
 Write that down.